PriyaPitawala/cmse802_project/README.md

 │   ├── feature_extraction/				# Extracting the features of percent crystallinity
 │   ├── crystallinity_quantification/	 	# Statistical calculations of percent crystallinity
 │   ├── regression/      					# Regression analysis for property correlation
-│
+│   ├── visualization/      					# Scripts for displaying images and plots │
 ├── results/             					# Store results such as figures, plots, and output data │   ├── figures/         					# Visualizations and plots